tshino/vscode-vz-like-keymap/README.md

 Note that, since each shortcut key is mapped to the corresponding functionality of VS Code, the behavior may be different than VZ Editor.
 For example, Ctrl+F moves the cursor to the next word while the word border is defined differently in VS Code and VZ Editor.

-For the compatible experience, the second key of a two-stroke key may be pressed with or without the Ctrl key.
+For the compatible experience, every two-stroke shortcuts provided by this extension allow you either to press the Ctrl key or not when pressing the second stroke.
 (e.g. Ctrl+Q Ctrl+X is equivalent to Ctrl+Q X)

 This extension does not provide any two-stroke shortcut keys starting from ESC key, such as ESC S to save the document, to avoid breaking existing functionalities of ESC key that are single-stroke.